tenhearts/tenhearts.github.io/_news/announcement_8.md

 inline: true
 ---

-Our work <a href="https://extreme-parkour.github.io/">Extreme Parkour with Legged Robots</a> was accpeted by ICRA 2024.
+Our work <a href="https://extreme-parkour.github.io/">Extreme Parkour with Legged Robots</a> is accpeted by ICRA 2024.
 See you in Yokohama, Japan!

 <!-- ***